East Ahuriri Track

 The first mission for the day was crossing the Ahuriri River.
 We got up extra early, planning in a bit more time for that.
 Ahuriri is the biggest river you have to cross on the TA that's not declared a river hazard.
 To get there we had to cross a wide open field with rabbit holes through.
 We so saw a bunch of rabbits leaving their holes and running away from us.
 Then, suddenly, the land just dropped away, and the river lay before us, in a valley cut deep into the landscape.
 We descended steeply on a marked track and saw the orange marker on the other side of the river that showed where the trail would pick back up.

 From the top, the river didn't look so deep.
 But standing right in front of it, perspectives changed.
 The bottom wasn't visible in most places so we walked down the river bench, scouting for a better place to cross.
 At a point where the river branched into two parts and was fairly shallow we decided to give it a try.
 Crossing the first arm in that location ended up being easy.
-Not so much the second, it was way too deep and strong.
+Not so much the second, it was a lot deeper and stronger.
 We walked down the sand bank and found a place that looked a bit better than the rest.

 We chained up once again, gripping each other tightly and slowly made our way through.
 The current pulled on us, especially on Tim who stood upstream as he is the stronger one.
 We moved like in slow motion.
 Tims foot.
 Once he had a stand again, my foot.
 Then his trekking pole, to help stabilize the next step.
 Then his other foot.
 And mine.
-At one point we had to stop for a moment, bracing against the force of the water.
-We contemplated going back, but then pushed through, hip deep in the water.
-We were really glad when we felt that we had gotten through the worst, and after a few more slow steps we climbed up the riverbank.
+At one point we stopped for a moment, bracing against the force of the water, trying to figure out if the water was getting deeper still, as I was hip deep in the water.
+I contemplated going back, but Tim still felt confident and surefooted, so we pushed through.
+Nevertheless we were really glad when we felt that we had gotten through the worst, and after a few more slow steps we climbed up the riverbank.

 From there it was only a matter of an almost vertical climb back up the valley walls.
 Have we mentioned before that New Zealanders seem to not like switchbacks in trails?
 There was a way less steep section of valley wall just a few hundred meters from where we stood, but the path went straight up.
 So we climbed up there and then looked down at the river again.
 From up here it once again looked pretty harmless.
 And we could see, that just a bit further downstream from where we had crossed the second arm the river split again - that point probably made for am easier crossing.
 Next time we came upon a river like that where we stood far above before we had to cross, we would definitely look closer before climbing down.